colaberry/trust-before-intelligence-book/manuscript/05_chapter_4_foundation_layers.md

-# THE 95% SOLUTION - PART 1
+# Chapter 4: THE 95% SOLUTION - PART 1
-## The Architecture of Trust: Foundation Layers
+## The Foundation Layers

 ---

-**Diagram 1: Foundation Layers — Why Layers 1-2 Are Prerequisites**
+**Figure 4.0: Foundation Layers — Why Layers 1-2 Are Prerequisites**

 ```mermaid